 Article 158

-A law partnership may have only one seat, and it may not have branch offices in the country or abroad.
+A law partnership may have only one seat in the Republic of Serbia, and it may not have branch offices in the country.

 See above about the application of EU law to a single seat requirement (both in Serbia and abroad).